redomo/redomo/README.md

 - 👋 Hi, I’m @redomo
-- 👀 I’m interested in DIY Loop and Domoticz
+- 👀 I’m interested in DIY Loop and Home Assistant
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me github@renjola.nl